jeromecoupe/iad_eleventy_introduction/README.md

 # Introduction to Eleventy (11ty)

-An introduction to Eleventy for my course at IAD.
-This is still a WIP at this point.
+An introduction to Eleventy for my course / workshop at IAD, the school I teach in.
+I inted to keep this public and maintain it for the foreseeable future like my other course materials.
+Feel free to [report an issue](https://github.com/jeromecoupe/iad_eleventy_introduction/issues) or to submit a PR if you see anything that could be improved.

 - [french version](https://github.com/jeromecoupe/iad_eleventy_introduction/blob/master/eleventy_introduction_fr.md)
 - [english version](https://github.com/jeromecoupe/iad_eleventy_introduction/blob/master/eleventy_introduction_en.md)